jupyter/enhancement-proposals/README.md

 ## How do I submit a JEP?

-In order to submit a JEP, please read the Jupyter Enhancement Proposal Submission Guidelines, located [here](jupyter-enhancement-proposal-guidelines/jupyter-enhancement-proposal-guidelines.md).
+In order to submit a JEP, please read the [Jupyter Enhancement Proposal Submission Guidelines](jupyter-enhancement-proposal-guidelines/jupyter-enhancement-proposal-guidelines.md).
 You can copy this file and use it as the starting point for outlining your own JEP.